The Beautiful Attitudes – Part I: Blessed are the Poor in Spirit

 Let us begin the study:

 Blessed are the poor in spirit for the kingdom of Heaven belongs to them (Matthew 5:1-3).

-The Greek word for blessed used here has a meaning of being fortunate, prosperous or successful.
+The Greek word for blessed used here has the meaning of being fortunate, prosperous, or successful.
 That is, successful are those that realize they are poor in spirit!
 Why?
 Only those that realize their true bankrupt fallen spiritual nature will accept the free gift of Jesus as their Lord and Savior and thus become spiritually rich!
 (Luke 12:32.
 John 14:1-3.
 Hebrews 11:13-16.
 Hebrews 11:10).